darvid7/ForkMe-Mobile/README.md

 ## Where to now

-I will probably work on this occasionally when I have time and use it as an excuse to learn Kotlin/get better at android :fire:
+I will plan on working on this occasionally when I have time and use it as an excuse to learn Kotlin/get better at android :fire:

 ## Contributing

-If you feel like contributing please Fork Me :wink: 🎉
+If you feel like contributing please **Fork Me** :wink: 🎉

 Note: This application is not associated with GitHub in any way.